matiasespina1991/random_order_on_refresh_test/README.md

-## Function that shuffles the order of certain elements with the same class in an HTML page
+## Function that shuffles the order of certain objects with the same class in an HTML page